Last Updated on October 28, 2022 by Web Master

 Once you have more of these contents in place, it will be easier for you to decide which theme is better.

 To pick a theme, simply go to Appearance > Theme.
 You can add more themes, customize the theme, change the active theme, or purchase the premium theme.

 BLOG TIP: If you want to hire a webmaster to do the work for you, the webmaster can help you pick on a premium theme.
 I would suggest YOU purchase the theme yourself, so you are the owner of the license, not your webmaster.
 You can give the license key to the webmaster to complete the installation.

 8. Install free WordPress plugins

-There are thousands of WordPress plugins available, which is what WordPress so powerful and yet daunting.
-Most likely, you can find a list of plugins to meet your need.
+There are thousands of WordPress plugins available, which is what WordPress is so powerful and yet daunting.
+You can most likely find a list of plugins to meet your need.
 It can take quite a bit of time to sift through all the plugins, so here is the list of my recommended plugins.

 - Must-Have Plugins for all sites:

 - Rank Math SEO: Must have for SEO optimization.
 Another popular SEO plugin is Yost SEO.